Project Tea Garden

 So we are going in to help them.

 We have recruited a lovely tea garden girl called Mamony.
 She has received training at Moulvibazar Eye Hospital and is going door-to-door in the tea gardens (including Kalighat, her home), to test the eyes of every child under 16-years-old and assess them for treatment and/or surgery.

 Every child Mamony finds, who needs treatment, will be referred to Moulvibazar Eye Hospital and paid for by your donations.

 Mamony is also going to be raising awareness of health and hygiene.

 We are determined to show these people they are not forgotten and that we care.

 Could you help us support Mamony and pay towards treatment that will enable these children to see?
-Visit the fundraiser page here: PROJECT TEA GARDEN FUNDRAISER
+Visit our Donate page here.

 Read more about the tea gardens of Bangladesh by visiting our Project Tea Garden page.